top of page

 Topher is a seven-time nominee and three-time winner of The Gene-Gabriel Moore Playwriting Award, and his holiday comedy Let Nothing You Dismay received the Suzi Bass Award for Outstanding World Premiere.
 Readers of Creative Loafing named him Atlanta’s Best Local Playwright nine times, and he was selected as one of “Ten Playwrights You Should Know” by Southern Theatre magazine.
 The New York Times called him "a deft and witty writer."

-Topher began writing for television in 2016, and has scripted six films for The Hallmark Channel.
-He is a proud member of the Dramatist's Guild of America, and both the Canadian and American Writer's Guilds.
+Topher is a proud member of the Dramatist's Guild of America, The Georgia Writer's Association, and both the Canadian and American Writer's Guilds.
 In 2018, Topher was inducted into The Georgia Theatre Hall of Fame.

-In 2022, Topher married artist & playwright Charlie James Cote.
+Topher married artist & playwright Charlie James Cote on Groundhog Day 2022.
 They live outside Atlanta with a dog, a cat, and a passel of imaginary friends who give them not one moment's peace.

 bottom of page